joobus/wordle-solver/README.md

 ### Example

 Say you enter the word `saute`.
-Wordle shows `a` and `e` as green, and `t` as grey.
+Wordle shows `a` and `e` as green, and `t` as yellow.
 In this program, input: `s+au-t+e`.
 It will then spit out the list of possible words for your next guess.